department-of-veterans-affairs/va.gov-vfs-teams/DeveloperDocs/internal-tools-access.md

+# This file is deprecated.
+The most recent information should be at https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/platform/engineering

 # Internal Tools Access

 Developers working on the Veteran-facing Services Platform have access to Internal Tools that allow them to: